uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-multi-tre.md

 - Review of TREs involved in federated collaborations (?) and their governance arrangement models: https://ijpds.org/article/view/2164
 - Conclusions of the paper: problem _can_ be addressed considerably through adoption of a common governance model
 - How do you get there?
-- To change existing models and cultures are hard
+- Changing existing models and cultures is hard
 - Participating with another legal entity the responsible party will still stay the responsible party
-- In a joint partnership the new model have to distribute the risk across the partnership group
+- In a joint partnership the new model has to distribute the risk across the partnership group
-- MRC example by Paul Colville-Nash: accessing GPs in 4 nations. relationship between parties
+- MRC example by Paul Colville-Nash: accessing GPs in 4 nations, relationship between parties
 - Infrastructure requirements can be quite different, standardisation would need to encompass these
-- Old TREs have very similar model but the different naming
+- Old TREs have very similar model but different naming
-- How are we get there? and how it all works?
+- How do we get there? and how it all works?
 - How do we think the world works? do we bring data to researchers or researchers to data?
 - What feels more trustworthy from data owners view
 - How safe are the existing TREs?